mbabynames search ✿

 Justice Nicole

-Justice means "noble and strong".
+Justice means "fairness".
 Nicole means "victory of the people".
-The pairing gives the name a layered quality: noble and strong on one side, victory of the people on the other.
+The pairing gives the name a layered quality: fairness on one side, victory of the people on the other.
 Equal length at 2 syllables each.
 The rhythm is steady and even.

 Justice Michelle